arokem/python-matlab-bridge/README.md

 ## Installation

-As pymatbridge uses [ZMQ](http://zeromq.org/) to communicate between Python and Matlab, ZMQ library and pyzmq have to be installed before the installation of pymatbridge.

-### Install ZMQ library and pyzmq

-Get the latest version of [ZMQ library](http://zeromq.org/intro:get-the-software).
-For Mac/Linux users, please download the `POSIX tarball`, then follow the building instructions in section `To build on UNIX-like systems`.
-To build ZMQ, you need to make sure you have installed the `GNU build system`, also known as the `autotools`.
-If you don't have it, you need to install it first.

-The default building process will install ZMQ to the system libraries.
-If you don't have permissions we recommend you to install ZMQ to `~/zmq` by using

-	./configure --prefix=~/zmq
-	make
-	make install

-For Windows users, please use the `Windows installers`.
-Further instructions TBD.

-After ZMQ is installed successfully, install [pyzmq](http://zeromq.org/bindings:python) and make sure it's import-able.

-### Install pymatbridge

 We are currently transitioning into an installation scheme based on conda package manager.
 This section is under construction and will become available soon.